St. Modwen Properties: History

 The business was founded by Sir Stanley Clarke CBE and his brother-in-law Jim Leavesley in 1966 as a property development business called Clarke St. Modwen.
 In 1986 the management reversed the business into Redman Heenan International plc, a listed former engineering concern that had become a shell company.
 At that time, in 1986, the name was changed to St. Modwen Properties plc.
 In the 1980s the company developed the Stoke-on-Trent Garden Festival site.

 In January 2004 the company acquired a 230-acre site at Longbridge from Phoenix Venture Holdings.
 The land at the Longbridge site was obtained by St Modwen Properties at a fraction of the actual value after the company paid a £100,000 property commission to a firm run by an associate of the Phoenix Four.

 In January 2013 the company entered into a development agreement for the New Covent Garden Market site in London and in March 2013 the company entered into a development agreement for the first phase of Swansea University's Bay Campus.

 In June 2016 the company entered into development agreements for the Spray Street Quarter in Woolwich, a regeneration project in joint venture with Notting Hill Housing to create a mixed-use development; Chippenham Gateway in Wiltshire, a 79-acre site to be developed into a 1 million sq ft industrial park; and Stanton Cross, Wellingborough, a project involving 1 million sq ft of industrial accommodation.

 In July 2016 the company established a private rented sector (PRS) business unit.

+In 2018, the Court of Appeal ruled that in entering a entering a development agreement with St. Modwen to develop an industrial estate in Newbury, West Berkshire Council had "effectively agreed to act unlawfully in the future".
+The disposal of the land in question was seen by the Council as a "land transaction" rather than a public works contract, and the opportunity to acquire the land was advertised so as to secure interested bids and "best consideration" in accordance with the Local Government Act 1972.
+The agreement allowed the developer the option to draw down land under a series of long leases, but if an option was taken up, the developer was contractually obliged to develop the site.
+The Court of Appeal, overruling the Administrative Court's judgment at first instance, held that such "contingent obligations" met the criteria for being considered a public works contract, whose procurement should have been undertaken in accordance with the full requirements of the Public Contracts Regulations 2015.
+The development agreement was ruled "ineffective".

 The company agreed to be acquired by The Blackstone Group in a £1.24 billion (€1.4 billion) transaction in May 2021.

+In December 2024, Miller Homes agreed a deal to buy St. Modwen Homes in a deal worth around £215 million, subject to regulatory approval in early 2025.